This schedule for Summer 2018 is an “on-going schedule.” It lists many of the important days at Camp and explains the activities that are offered.

 Fishing derbies are offered the first week of each session on Wednesdays.
 Campers may bring their own fishing gear, which will be stored at Camp.
 Gear should be clearly labeled with the camper’s name and tent number.
 Campers will be given the opportunity to make their own fishing rods and dig for worms to use as bait.

 Late Nights are the best!
 What could be more fun than spending the evening at Camp?
-Except for Week 2 which will be a Wednesday because of the holiday, late Nights are offered every other week on Thursdays on even numbered weeks with an additional Mini-Late Night Week 5, and a special Indian Summer Overnight offered Week 9.
+Late Nights are offered every other week on Thursdays of even numbered weeks with an additional Mini Camper-Late Night Week 5 (For units 1 and 2 only), and a special Indian Summer Overnight offered Week 9.
 Permission slips will be sent out the week before the scheduled events.
 For the Indian Summer Sleepover, campers should arrive with a pillow, sleeping bag and sleepover gear in ONE clearly labeled bag.
 We recommend Ziplock XXL clear bags with handles, which can be found at Wal-Mart or your local grocery store.
 For all the Late Nights campers must have long pants to wear at evening campfire.
 We will provide dinner, juice, and a snack after Flagpole.
 Campers must be in Unit 2 or Unit 3 in order to attend.
 A special Mini-Camp Overnight is offered during Week 5 for younger campers in Unit 1 and Unit 2, allowing them the experience of a Late Night but leaving a little sooner than the others.

 Indian Summer has a unique focus on aspects of Native American culture, lore and tradition.
 All of the activities of these this special week are based around this theme.
 Special events include a 3-D Archery shoot, storytelling in an authentic teepee, and a phenomenal fishing derby!
 The session ends with a special sleepover in the camper-created Indian Village, where campers have the chance to build and sleep in their own shelters!
 The last day of Indian Summer Camp is August 21th with a half day on the 26th.